pesonpatimin-bit/factory-monitoring-suite/README.md

 A collection of tools built to give production engineers and foremen real-time and historical visibility into factory performance — without relying on manual data collection or walking the floor.

-**All tools are deployed and actively used in production at COMPEQ Manufacturing Co., Ltd.**
+**All tools are deployed and actively used in production at ris-working Manufacturing Co., Ltd.**

 ---